crazydev-art/Siren_project/README.md

-Siren Project
+# Siren Project

-Overview
+## Overview

 The Siren Project is a data engineering and web application platform designed to process and visualize SIREN/SIRET data for French companies.
 It features a React/TypeScript frontend for user interaction, backend services for data processing using Redpanda and PostgreSQL, and monitoring with Prometheus and Grafana.
 The project is fully containerized with Docker, enabling easy deployment and scalability.

-Features
+## Features

-Frontend Interface: A React-based UI with company search, map visualization, and user authentication.
+- **Frontend Interface**: A React-based UI with company search, map visualization, and user authentication.
-Data Processing: ETL pipelines for handling SIREN/SIRET datasets.
+- **Data Processing**: ETL pipelines for handling SIREN/SIRET datasets.
-Real-Time Streaming: Redpanda for high-throughput data streaming.
+- **Real-Time Streaming**: Redpanda for high-throughput data streaming.
-Monitoring: Prometheus and Grafana dashboards for system and database performance.
+- **Monitoring**: Prometheus and Grafana dashboards for system and database performance.
-Containerization: Docker and Docker Compose for simplified service orchestration.
+- **Containerization**: Docker and Docker Compose for simplified service orchestration.

-Project Structure
+## Project Structure

 Siren_project/
 ├── Frontend/
 │   └── Frontend/                   # React/TypeScript frontend